heinsteinh/k8s-vault-secrets/README.md

 It is possible to generate new unseal keys, provided you have a quorum of existing unseal keys shares.
 See "vault operator rekey" for more information.

+Note: When Vault is initialized, it will be put into sealed mode, meaning that the that it knows how to access the storage layer, but cannot decrypt any of the content.
+When Vault is in a sealed state, it is akin to a bank vault where the assets are secure, but no actions can take place.
+To be able to interact with Vault, it must be unsealed.

 $ kubectl -n vault exec -it vault-0 -- vault operator unseal
 $ kubectl -n vault exec -it vault-0 -- vault operator unseal